anuruddhadilshan/parse-sbs-replayed_rootfiles/README.md

 ## 3. Quick start guide:
 1. Inside the directory where all the above mentioned scripts exists, create the `<user given name>.cfg` configuration file, following the provided `parse_gmn_rootfiles.cfg` file, and change the input fields as required.
 2. Open the `submit-parse_gmn_rootfiles.sh` file and set the fields "SCRIPT_DIR" and "workflowname" with the user specific ones.
-3. Run the command: `$ submit-parse_gmn_rootfiles.sh <configfilename> 1` if it needs to be run on ifarm or replace 1 with any other integer to run on batch farm.
+3. Run the command: `$ submit-parse_gmn_rootfiles.sh <configfilename> <do split-wise?> <run on ifarm?>`.
+If split-wise file parsing is required, replace `<do split-wise?>` with 1, and if a single ROOT file needs to be created out of all the data, put any other integer.
+If the program needs to be run on ifarm, replace `<run on ifarm?>` with 1, and any other integer to run on batch farm.

 ## 4. Contact:
 For any questions or concerns, contact,